The American Eagle Silver bullion coin is the official silver bullion coin of the United States.

 Above the eagle, is Thirteen Five-pointed stars, representing the original Thirteen Colonies.

 The words "UNITED STATES OF AMERICA" are inscribed across the top of the coin.

-The silver bullion coin's Weight of "1 OZ.," Purity and Face Value "FINE SILVER~ONE DOLLAR" are inscribed along the bottom of the coin.
+The silver bullion coin's Weight "1 OZ.," and its Purity and Face Value "FINE SILVER~ONE DOLLAR" are inscribed along the bottom of the coin.

 John Mercanti's initials are located directly under the eagle's talon that is holding the arrows.

 Note: American Eagle bullion coins do not have a Mint Mark; only the Collector's Proof and Collector's Un-Circulated Versions of the Silver American Eagles have a mint mark, on the reverse side.